 **Helpful tips and common mistakes

-This bread is not difficult to make, it just takes a while because you have to proof it three times.
-Proofing the dough allows it to become this wonderfully light and airy bread so don’t skip this step!
+This bread is not difficult to make but it does take a while because you have to proof it three times.
+Proofing the dough allows it to become this wonderfully light and airy bread so don't skip this step!

 Start by activating the yeast and combining it with the remaining ingredients.
 Make a well in the center, add in the wet ingredients to the dry and stir until you have a dough.
 You can knead the dough by hand or use a kitchen mixer, which will save you lots of time and energy.